Fraunhofer-Chalmers-Centre/RCmax/readme.md

 ## The console interface
-RCmax.exe is an executable to run the LR algorithm on an input or generated instance. (built with clang for windows)
+RCmax.exe is an executable to run the LR algorithm on an given instance or to generate a new instance. (built with clang for windows)

-RCmax and RCmax.out are the corresponding binaries for linux systems, built with gcc and clang, respectively.
+RCmax is the corresponding binary for linux systems, built with clang.

 Invoke as: RCmax.exe path_to_instance.dat time_limit_in_seconds flag1 flag2...